rumijha/car-rental-database-management/README.md

     Step2: Run the DDL script at 'DDL\Bootstrap' which will create all objects required

-    Step3: Compile the package 'utils' from 'DML\Packages\utils'
+    Step3: Compile both the package 'utils' and its body 'utils_body' from 'DML\Packages\utils' respectively

-    Step4: Run all other package script from 'DML\Packages' provided which includes Package Specifications, Body holding Functions and Procedures for DML
+    Step4: Compile all other package script from 'DML\Packages' provided which includes Package Specifications, Body holding Functions and Procedures for DML

     Step5: Run all the view scripts from 'SQL\Views'